 Your baby may experiment with biting once their teeth come in, and that can create some awkward — and painful — moments.

 Now is the time to invest in some good teething toys.
 Some are filled with liquid and meant to be put in the freezer so the cold can soothe the gums.
 However, it is safer to just refrigerate these and to make sure the liquid in them is nontoxic.
+Or even safer, just stick to solid rubber teething rings.

 There are a lot of options when it comes to teething toys.
 Here are a few options to get you started.
+Some popular toys include:

 Whatever toy you get, offer it to your baby if they start to bite you.